-Whether you’re a neat freak, or your trying to up your cleaning game, the RAC hoover should do the job.
+Whether you’re a neat freak, or your trying to up your cleaning game, this car hoover should do the job.

-Because it’s small and portable, you can keep the hoover in your boot.
+Because it’s small and portable, you can keep the hoover in your boot in its handy carry case.
 Ready for a quick spruce up should the queen need a lift.

 Best in car phone holder: Syncwire car phone holder

 Anyone who uses a sat-nav app on their phone should be familiar with the sheer rage induced by the suction failing on your phone mount.

 Count to 10 and supress that rage, because this bug-bear might be a thing of the past with the Syncwire car phone holder.

 Instead of suction, the holder uses a magnetic pad and adhesive mount to keep your phone secure.
 You’ll be able to expertly navigate the bumpiest of roads.

 Don't forget that you shouldn't use the phone while driving – even if it's mounted.